The MFA Exam and Thesis

 - Submit your formatted thesis draft and thesis abstract to the Graduate School for approval by the deadline.

-- Follow the Creative Writing department’s process for the two-part thesis defense.
+- Follow the Department of Creative Writing process for the two-part thesis defense.

-- Bring your final signature pages on the ‘good’ paper to your defense so your thesis committee can sign off on your thesis then and there (no need to print your whole thesis yet).
+- Bring two copies of your final (i.e., approved-format) thesis cover page on thesis paper to your defense for your committee members' signatures (no need to print your whole thesis yet).

 - Finish all revisions and submit the correctly formatted copy of the thesis via email to the Graduate School by the final deadline, and copy Lisa Bertini.